Deadlock tier list: Best characters & abilities ranked

 Wraith

 As a starter character, Wraith is great.
-She’s fairly safe, has a good primary fire that makes it easy to secure souls in lane, some pretty decent burst damage from her 1, a teleport, and an ult that dooms its target if they don’t have items to counter it.
+She’s fairly safe, has a good primary fire that makes it easy to secure souls in lane, some pretty decent burst damage from her (1) Card Trick, a teleport, and an ult that dooms its target if they don’t have items to counter it.
 On paper, she should be an S-Tier.
 However, there are a few things locking her into A on the Deadlock tier list.

-Wraith’s best build is (2) Project Mind max with weapon damage.
-Her ult is easily countered by characters with I-frames or CC immunity, but it does help keep the pressure off.
 Focus on carrying with solid aim, and you’ll be just fine.
 She does have some quirks outside of just being a walking machine gun, and you can read our Wraith guide for a few tips on how to properly play her.

 Best Ability: Project Mind